Problem Statement

 A comprehensive problem statement typically includes:

-- User Description: Who is experiencing the problem
+User description identifies who is experiencing the problem.

-- Need Statement: What the user is trying to accomplish
+Need statement describes what the user is trying to accomplish.

-- Current State: What the situation looks like today
+Current state explains what the situation looks like today.

-- Pain Points: Specific challenges or frustrations users face
+Pain points highlight specific challenges or frustrations users face.

-- Impact: How the problem affects users and the business
+Impact shows how the problem affects users and the business.

-- Success Criteria: How you'll know when the problem is solved
+Success criteria define how you'll know when the problem is solved.

 Common Formats